Skip to main content

 Creating a Private Primary with Default Secondary

-If you'd like to connect with other Meshtastic users but only share your location with trusted parties, you may create a private PRIMARY channel and use the defaults for a SECONDARY channel.
+Alternatively, if you wish to only share your location with trusted parties, you may create a private PRIMARY channel and use the defaults for a SECONDARY channel.

 1. Ensure you have not changed the LoRa Modem Preset from the default unset / LONG_FAST.